gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 # Psalm 105
 A praising psalm that recounts the story of Israel from Abraham to Moses.
+# Psalm 106
+A praising psalm recounting Israel's sin and misery, and even how in the midst of brokenness and disobedience, the Lord stayed at Israel's side.
 # Psalm 136

 # Psalm 114